-- Chronic Obstructive Pulmonary Disease (COPD): a group of lung conditions including chronic bronchitis and emphysema that affects the ability of the lungs to function normally.
+- Chronic Obstructive Pulmonary Disease (COPD): a group of lung conditions, including chronic bronchitis and emphysema, that affect the lungs’ ability to function normally.

 - Cor Pulmonale: “An acute strain or hypertrophy [abnormal enlargement] resulting from disease of the lungs or other blood vessels.”

 - Obesity (which aggravates other conditions).

 - Panic disorders

 Depending on the symptoms and pre-existing conditions, chest x-rays, ECG (echocardiogram), or pulmonary function tests can determine the exact reason for symptoms.

 If you have unexplained shortness of breath at any time, make an appointment with a doctor.

 The treatment depends on the exact cause of the episodes.
 Doctors generally recommend weight reduction for obese patients, and supplemental oxygen can alleviate the symptoms.
 If the attacks are due to heart failure, measures are taken to treat fluid overload.

 Because a diet rich in salt can contribute to fluid overload, doctors generally recommend that people who experience breathing difficulties such as paroxysmal nocturnal dyspnea limit the amount of salt in their diets.

 In addition to not adding salt to the table, following a low-sodium diet involves avoiding most processed foods (including frozen and canned foods and most fast food and take-away foods).